Deployment

 -

-ARCHESTRA_ORCHESTRATOR_KUBECONFIG- Path to custom kubeconfig file.
-Mount the required kubeconfig as volume inside the- Optional: Uses default locations if not specified
+ARCHESTRA_ORCHESTRATOR_KUBECONFIG- Path to the custom kubeconfig file to mount as a volume inside the container.- Optional: Uses default locations if not specified

 - Example: